droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc I - The Walls of Krezk.md

 * Ilya, his elder son, is thirteen years old and went missing several days ago.
 (Although Baron Krezkov won't mention, Ilya went missing on the night of the full moon on Octyavr 22, exactly fourteen days before the most recent full moon on Neyavr 8.)
 * Kala, his younger daughter, is eight years old and alive.

 If the players mention their interest in the Abbey of Saint Markovia, Baron Krezkov warns them of the Abbey’s sordid history, as well as the strange rumors surrounding the Abbot.
 He is glad, however, to provide the players with directions if requested.
-Baron Krezkov doesn't yet mention his family's problem with the Abbot, described further in [[Arc K - The Fallen Abbey]], but a player who succeeds on a DC 12 Wisdom (Insight) check notices that a shadow crosses the Baron's fate at the mention of the Abbot.
+Baron Krezkov doesn't yet mention his family's problem with the Abbot, described further in [[Arc K - The Fallen Abbey]], but a player who succeeds on a DC 12 Perception check to Sense Motive notices that a shadow crosses the Baron's fate at the mention of the Abbot.

 ***Milestone.*** Obtaining Baba Lysaga’s aid completes a story milestone.
-When the players first gain safe passage through Krezk’s village gates, award each player 750 XP.
+When the players first gain safe passage through Krezk’s village gates, award each player 200 XP.
 ## I6a.
 The Blessed Pool
 This area is largely as described in <span class="citation">S4.
 Pool and Shrine (p.
 146)</span>.
 However, add the following to the end of this area's description: